 Palliative care focuses on pain management.
 Whether it is a physical pain or a mental pain or emotional stress brought about by the serious illness.

-The aim of home-based hospice and palliative care is ultimately to “promote, restore, and maintain a person’s maximum level of comfort, function, and health, including care toward a dignified death.”
-Home-based care models are also generally person-centered and comprehensive, with the aim to take into account factors such as culture, religion, and value systems, and respect people’s rights to privacy and dignity, which fits in well with its “community-driven” philosophy.
+The aim of palliative care home is ultimately to “promote, restore, and maintain a person’s maximum level of comfort, function, and health, including care toward a dignified death.”
+Home-based care models are also generally comprehensive and person-centered where love and compassion is considered prominent.
+It is done with the aim to take into account factors such as culture, religion, and value systems, and respect people’s rights to privacy and dignity, which fits in well with its “community-driven” philosophy.

 With effective hospice and palliative care the patient and his / her family can embrace death in a graceful manner.